 - Fifty percent of smartphone users are more likely to use a company's mobile site when browsing or shopping because they don't want to download an app.

-- One of the top reasons for uninstalling an app is the limited storage (whereas an installed PWA usually takes less than 1MB).
+- One of the top reasons for uninstalling an app is limited storage.
+(An installed PWA usually takes less than 1MB).

 - Smartphone users are more likely to purchase from mobile sites that offer relevant recommendations on products, and 85% of smartphone users say mobile notifications are useful.